htcondor/htcondor/docs/admin-manual/daemoncore.rst

 all its children have exited.
 In the *condor_startd*, if the machine is not claimed and running a job, both the ``SIGTERM`` and ``SIGQUIT`` signals result in an immediate exit.
-However, if the *condor_startd* is running a job, a graceful shutdown results in that job writing a checkpoint, while a fast shutdown does not.
+However, if the *condor_startd* is running a job, a graceful shutdown gives that job a chance to write a checkpoint, while a fast shutdown does not.
 In the *condor_schedd*, if there are no jobs currently running, there will be no *condor_shadow* processes, and both signals result in an immediate exit.
 However, with jobs running, a graceful shutdown causes the *condor_schedd* to ask